iammck/WeatherNow/README.md

     http://api.openweathermap.org/data/2.5/forecast?lat=35&lon=139&cnt=3&APPID=myKey

-#### Acquiring current and forecast weather conditions
+### Acquiring current and forecast weather conditions

 Current and forecast weather data is aquired with the following urls.
-Forecast period as given is for two days.
-An OpenWeatherMap period is three hours and there are eight periods in 24 hours, there are 16 periods in 2 days.
-The period can be changed by changing the 2 in `cnt=2` to the desired value.
-There is a 5 day limit.
-There is a max call for 5*24/3 = 40 periods.
+The number of resulting forecast periods as given is for three.
+An OpenWeatherMap period is three hours and there are eight periods in 24 hours.
+The period can be changed by changing the 3 in `cnt=3` to the desired value.
+There is a five day limit or 5*24/3 = 40 periods.

 ##### Typical current weather API call and response**